 MyOutcomes® SRS is a four-item scale that enables the therapist to obtain a quantitative measure of the client’s assessment of the therapist-client relationship.
 Specifically, the SRS asks the client to use a sliding scale to assess their relationship with the therapist, whether the goals and topics cover what the client feels they need, how well the therapist’s approach fits the client’s needs, and an overall general assessment of the most recent session.
 Based upon the individual item scores, and the composite score of these measures, the therapist can determine whether the alliance is threatened.
 If so, the therapist is able to devote time to explore issues that will strengthen the relationship like shifting goalsor changing approach, and so on.

 Evidence suggests (e.g. Campbell & Hemsley, 2009) even those therapists who express a desire to solicit feedback from their clients are unlikely to do so if the process is burdensome and time-consuming.
-This means that a tool like MyOutcomes® SRS, which takes less than a minute to administer and obtain a score, will be seen as being extremely feasible to incorporate into each therapeutic session.
-Consistent monitoring of therapy via solicited feedback has been shown (Reese, Norsworthy, & Rowlands, 2009) to play an important role in achieving successful outcomes.
+This means that a tool like MyOutcomes® SRS, which takes less than a minute to administer and obtain a score, is quite easy to incorporate into each therapeutic session.

 APA Task Force on Evidence-Based Practice (2006).
 Evidence-based practice in psychology.
 American Psychologist, 61, 4, 271-285.